-How to Fight Skin Cancer with UV Light
+How to fight skin cancer with UV light

 “Avoidance of sun exposure is a risk factor of a similar magnitude as smoking, in terms of life expectancy.”

-Sounds way more fun than being indoors, watching my calories and slathering on lotion like Buffalo Bill from Silence of the Lambs.
-Wait…if I go into the Sun and smoke at the same time, then maybe…ah.
+Sounds way more fun than being indoors, watching our calories and slathering on lotion like Buffalo Bill from Silence of the Lambs.
+Wait a minute - if we go into the Sun and smoke at the same time, then maybe, hmmm...
 I digress.

 What causes skin cancer?